adeola003/bookstore/README.md

 # 📖 [Bookstore] <a name="about-project"></a>

-**[Bookstore]** This project is an web app that replicate a bookstore and give user possibility to add and remove books.
+**[Bookstore]** This project is an web app that replicate a bookstore and give user possibility to add and remove books using react-redux, and an API for interractions.

 ## 🛠 Built With <a name="HTML, CSS, Javascript, React & redux"></a>